victor-kowalski-m/integracaoSMSSP/README.md

-# Integration of Health Systems Database
+# Integration of Databases of the Healthcare System

 Python code for research project funded by the National Council for Scientific and Technological Development (CNPq) from August 2020 to August 2021.